Skip to content

 • watch works but restart doesn’t actually restart the process.
 The container has a restart: no policy, and Compose’s restart is in-container.
 Set restart: unless-stopped for the service, or use command: to wrap your process with a supervisor that restarts on signal.

-For related Docker development workflow issues, see Docker Compose env not loaded, Docker Compose service failed to build, Docker volume permission denied, and Docker Compose networking not working.
+For related Docker development workflow issues, see Docker Compose env not loaded, Docker Compose service failed to build, Docker Compose healthcheck not working, and Docker Compose networking not working.

 F